NeuralVFX/boids-swarm-dll/README.md

 - This should generate a Visual Studio Project and a file called `Release/boids.dll`
 - Copy this file wherever you need!

+## PyTorch/Jit Trace
+- If you are interested to modify the Boids algorithm, Run this Jupyter Notebook:[user manual page](/BoidsJitExport.ipynb).